Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 The Clergy

-When it comes to the application of apotropaic symbols within the built environment it would appear that some may have required ‘specialist’ equipment; some may have been accompanied by chants and spells, whilst others required only the ability to replicate a folk tradition learnt by rote or that had been practiced (and copied) generationally.
+When it comes to the past application of apotropaic symbols within the built environment, it is clear that some, at least, would have required ‘specialist’ equipment.
+It is possible that some mark making may have been accompanied by chants and spells.
+Some may have required only the ability to replicate a recognised folk tradition that had been learnt by rote or one that had been practiced (and therefore copied) generationally.
 In most instances, it has become clear that many of the practices were transmitted orally as they would have been considered ‘common place’ actions that did not require explanation.
-Historical documentation is so far lacking.
+Historical documentation relating to many of the practices is so far lacking.

-It has been posited as to whether any of these practices were enacted by the local priest or clergy.
-The general consensus broadly seems to be that it would have been ‘unlikely’ – as they would have had recourse to their own spiritual ‘arsenal’ of tried and tested ‘official’ liturgical formulae (such as exorcism for extreme cases).
-Again, it is possible that some acts of ritual protection could have been perceived to be mildly heretical.
-That is not to say that the Clergy did not have knowledge of the folk practices undertaken within their communities, but rather that it was likely that they simply turned a blind eye to the practitioners and placed some distance between them and the undertaking.
+It has been queried as to whether any of these practices were enacted by the local priest or clergy.
+The consensus broadly seems to be that this is unlikely, as the local priest would have had recourse to his own spiritual ‘arsenal’ of tried and tested ‘official’ liturgical formulae (such as exorcism for buildings in extreme cases).
+Furthermore, it is possible that some such acts of ritual protection could have been perceived to be mildly heretical.
+That is not to say that the Clergy did not have knowledge of the use of folk practices within their communities, but rather they simply turned a blind eye to the practitioners and placed some distance between themselves and the undertaking.

 Cunning Men & Women

-One of the main elements of his interpretation was the inclusion of those symbols which shared an affinity with both astrological signs and other known ‘ritual protection’ marks which included the grid irons and ladder motifs.
-To Easton, these drew to mind the kind of written charms illustrated in Merrifield’s book, such as the one that had been found in a barn in West Bradford, Lancashire and one that recovered from a cowshed in Pentrenant Farm, Powys.
-Both had drawn on a ‘formulae’ of mixed (and possibly contradictory) symbols (1987:149-153).
+One of the main tenets of his interpretation was the inclusion of those symbols which related to astrological divination and the inclusion of fragmentary Greek and Latin peppered with Christian motifs – in other words, those symbols used in ‘white’ magic.
+To Easton, these drew to mind the kind of written charms illustrated in Merrifield’s book, such as one found in a barn in West Bradford, Lancashire and one recovered from a cowshed in Pentrenant Farm, Powys.
+(1987:149-153).

 A similar conclusion was drawn by Wright at Knole House where he believed that the apotropaic symbols – in common with the carpenter’s marks – were carved using a rase knife.
 It was also evident that the taper burn marks that appeared to be ‘horizontal’ on the timber elements were in fact the result of having been made on vertical timbers in the framing yard before they were laid horizontally.
-This again implicates the carpenter’s intervention at an early stage of construction.
-Wright concluded, ‘it is possible… that the marks in the King’s store…were added by the carpenter’s in a planned system prior to construction on site…under the direction of the foreman Matthew Banks’ However, he did not dismiss the idea or possibility that it was the work of cunning men – or in fact the more prestigious ‘service magicians’ (of a stature such as John Dee for example ) – who had been engaged to mark the timbers (Wright 2015:2,5,8).
+The orientation of the marks implicated the carpenter’s intervention at an early stage of construction.
+Wright concluded, ‘it is possible… that the marks in the King’s store…were added by the carpenter’s in a planned system prior to construction on site…under the direction of the foreman Matthew Banks’ (Wright 2015:2,5,8).

 6: WHY APOTROPAICS?